Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Dataset

 \subsection{Text Length}

 We leveraged state-of-the-art LLMs like ChatGPT and Claude to generate plain texts of varying lengths, ensuring a balanced representation of both short and long texts.
 Short texts are defined as having up to 100 characters, while long texts contain approximately 300 characters.
 The prompts used for generation are detailed in the Appendix \ref{ind:data-gen-prompt-short-long}.
 This diversity in text length allows us to evaluate the models' ability to handle texts of varying complexity.
-We hypothesize that model performance may vary significantly, particularly with smaller models facing greater challenges when processing longer texts.
-Figure \ref{dataset} in the Appendix visualizes the distribution of plaintext lengths across the different text types using a boxplot.
+We hypothesize that model performance varies, particularly with smaller models facing greater challenges when processing longer texts.